javanna/elasticshell/README.md

 ------------------------------

 Use the help() command to have a look at the elasticshell help.
 Every command is exposed as a javascript function.
 If you want to get help for a specific command, just type its name without the curly brackets.
+The help output is currently available only for a few available commands, some more documentation will be added soon.

 Auto-suggestions
 ------------------------------